Verification Policies

 • The certificate is trusted

 A verification error occurs if at least one of the checks listed above is not correct.
+Please see the STI Verification Status section for detailed information on why PASSporT verification can fail.

 Setup

-Verification policies can be applied to an SBC, service provider, group, user, and/or called number.
+Verification policies can be applied to an SBC, Service Provider, Group, User, and/or Called Number.
 Verification policies are classified by the following policy actions relating to errors that can occur during the verification process:

 For each of the Action classifications, users can configure the verification policy to do one of the following to the SIP INVITE that generated an error: